Norbert Kerr

 Norbert Lee Kerr (born December 10, 1948) is an American social psychologist and Emeritus Professor of Psychology at Michigan State University.
 As of 2014, he also held a part-time appointment as Professor of Social Psychology at the University of Kent in England.
 He has researched the Kohler effect and factors influencing decision-making by juries.
+In 1998, Kerr coined the term "HARKing" (hypothesizing after the results are known).